3liasP/msc-thesis/README.md

-# Tampere University theses using LaTeX
+# Tampere University theses using LaTeΧ

-This repository contains a template for writing BSc and MSc (Tech) theses in Tampere University using the LaTeX system.
+This repository contains a template for writing BSc and MSc (Tech) theses in Tampere University using the LaTeΧ system.
 The styles used try to match the official Word template as closely as possible (or is worth the while).

 ## Compilation

 This template makes use of both `biblatex` and `glossaries` packages, and therefore needs a non-standard compilation sequence.
-The following should do the trick, as long as your main project file is named `main.tex`.
+The following should do the trick, as long as your main project file is named `main.tex`:
 ```
 pdflatex main.tex
 makeindex -s main.ist -t main.glg -o main.gls main.glo